 Gifts of Stock

 Giving with appreciated stock held for more than one year

 remains a smart way to make a charitable contribution and minimize capital gains.
 Given recent market volatility, consult with your advisor to see if selling stock at a loss before giving can help your tax picture.
 Reminder: We have new transfer instructions.
-Please reach out to Jamie Cecilia at [email protected] or 518.523.9904 for assistance.
+Please reach out to Brandy Hobson at [email protected] or 518.523.9904 for assistance.

 If you’ve reached 70 ½, you can make a qualified charitable distribution up to $100,000 tax-free from your traditional IRA.
 Those 72+ can use their required minimum distributions for charitable purposes.

 Become a member of our Legacy Family and support the Adirondacks years into the future through estate planning.
 View sample language here or contact us to discuss other ideas, including options for Charitable Lead and Remainder Trusts, or designate Adirondack Foundation as a beneficiary of an insurance or retirement plan.